apify/apify-docs/docs/storage/request_queue.md

 });
 ```

 Once a queue is open, you can manage it using the following methods.
-For a full list of methods, see the `RequestQueue` class's [API reference](https://sdk.apify.com/docs/api/request-queue#requestqueueaddrequestrequest-options).
+[See the `RequestQueue` class's API reference](https://sdk.apify.com/docs/api/request-queue#requestqueueaddrequestrequest-options) for the full list.

 ```js
 // Enqueue requests